tthoma24/swc-section1-materials/git.md

 - What do I do when my changes conflict with someone else’s?

 #### Notes:
+- Again, we didn't cover this in class
+- When working with collaborators, conflicts are inevitable, and can get a little hairy to resolve.
 - When working on the same files, collaborators can create content conflicts.
 - Version control with Git provides means for managing and reconciling conflicts
 - Use `git fetch` and `git pull` often to avoid/preempt conflicts